 Sudan, gaining independence from the United Kingdom in 1956, is a state in Northeast Africa with access to the Red Sea.
 The country shares land borders with Egypt, Eritrea, Ethiopia, South Sudan, the Central African Republic, Chad, and Libya.
 Its capital is Khartoum.
 Sudan covers an area of 1,861,484 square kilometers.
-As of 2022, the country had an estimated population of around 48 million people.
+As of 2024, the country has an estimated population of around 51 million people.

 The humanitarian situation

-Due to the complex crisis in Sudan, nearly a third of the country’s population are in need of humanitarian assistance in 2022.
-The growing humanitarian needs in the country are driven by political instability following the military takeover on October 25, 2021, a socioeconomic crisis, insecurity and violence, displacements, floods, drought and disease outbreaks.
-About 349,000 people were affected by recent torrential rains and flash floods across Sudan.
+Humanitarian needs in Sudan were already at record levels before the situation deteriorated, with some 15.8 million people requiring humanitarian assistance at the beginning of 2023.
+The growing needs in Sudan were driven by political instability following the military takeover on October 25, 2021, a socioeconomic crisis, insecurity and violence, displacements, floods, drought and disease outbreaks.

-At least 14.3 million Sudanese require humanitarian assistance in 2022, according to the United Nations.
-Estimates for June-September 2022 show that a quarter of Sudan's population - 11.7 million people - are severely food insecure.
-Over 3 million children under 5 currently suffer from acute malnutrition in the country, with an estimated 650,000 children under 5 suffering from severe acute malnutrition.
+Before the situation deteriorated, a quarter of Sudan's population - 11.7 million people - were severely food insecure.
+Over 3 million children under 5 suffered from acute malnutrition in the country, with an estimated 650,000 children under 5 suffering from severe acute malnutrition.

 The security situation